tyaSHEN/HLEmarkov/README.md

 It includes all the model by loading cleaned data in "output/Sex"

 "Data processing.R" contains code to clean up the HRS data for the purpose of the analysis and the two imputation procedures.
 The cleaned data would be stored in “output/Sex”.
 There are 10 iterations of the imputation.
 These file include two duration columns to track the known and unknown duration.
+No need to run this script as cleaned data can be found in “output/Sex”, but if you want to you will need to download the HRS data first.

 For other enquiries related to the paper please email tianyu.shen@anu.edu.au